Last updated November 2022 |

 Relationships are a vital part of our lives.
-They can bring us great happiness and strong connections with our family members, friends and work colleagues help us maintain health, well-being and fulfilment.
+They can bring us great happiness and strong connections with our family members, friends, and work colleagues to help us maintain health, well-being, and fulfilment.

-While for many people these relationships offer an important source of love, support and advice, for others, it may not come so easy.
+While, for many people, these relationships offer an important source of love, support, and advice, for others, it may not come so easily.
 Strong, happy relationships need time and effort.
-But sometimes these bonds break down, leaving a person feeling lonely, sad and lost.
+But sometimes these bonds break down, leaving a person feeling lonely, sad, and lost.

-According to the Office for National Statistics (ONS), there were 18.7 million families in the UK in 2015.
-12.5 million were married couple families.
+According to the Office for National Statistics (ONS), there were 19.3 million families in the UK in 2021.
+12.7 million were married-couple families.
 A family is a group of people who care, love and support each other.
 For many people, family life is a place of refuge and happiness – for others, it can be a source of pain and frustration.

 A family is a system that can sometimes become overwhelmed by life’s pressures.
 Each member of the family will have their own stress and strain and this is when a personal problem can create tension.
 Changes within the family can leave members feeling confused and unable to communicate what they are feeling.

-In 2015, there were two million lone parents in the UK, 90% being women.
-ONS report that the number of single-parent families has risen over the last 20 years – in 1996 there were 1.6 million lone parents.
-The report also suggests that when a relationship breaks down, women are more likely to take the main caring responsibilities for children.
+In 2021, there were three million lone parents in the UK, 90% being women.
+The UK Research and Innovation (UKRI) reports that the number of single-parent families has risen over the last 50 years, with one in four children living with one parent compared to one in 20 in the 1970s.
+When a relationship breaks down, women are generally more likely to take on the main caring responsibilities for children.

-According to Gingerbread, the charity for single parents, 64% of lone parents are in work.
-However, the majority do not receive child maintenance funding.
-While the number of lone parents working has risen from 55%, the risk of poverty in single parent families is twice as likely than those in couple families.1
+According to Gingerbread, the charity for single parents, 69% of lone parents were at work before the Covid pandemic.
+However, single parents were more likely than coupled parents to be furloughed (30% vs 21%) and remained on furlough for longer before returning to work.
+While the number of lone parents working has risen, the risk of poverty in single-parent families is twice as likely than those in couple families.1

 Children and adoption